-Aligning two datasets requires \textit{reprojecting} the data from one in order to match the CRS of the other, \textit{cropping} the data to the same spatial bounds, and \textit{resampling} the data to correct for differences in resolution or to establish the same underlying pixel grid.
-Typically, these are performed as pre-processing steps using GIS software such as QGIS, ArcGIS, or tools provided by GDAL---see Section~\ref{subsec:gdal_example} for an example of a GDAL command to align two data layers.
+Aligning two datasets requires \textit{reprojecting} the data from one file in order to match the CRS of the other file, \textit{cropping} the data to the same spatial bounds, and \textit{resampling} the data to correct for differences in resolution or to establish the same underlying pixel grid.
+Typically, these are performed as pre-processing steps using GIS software such as QGIS, ArcGIS, or tools provided by GDAL---see Listing~\ref{subsec:gdal_example} for an example of a GDAL command to align two data layers.
 This requires some level of domain knowledge to perform correctly and does not scale to large datasets as it requires creating duplicates of the layer to be aligned.
 Further, this approach still requires an implementation of a dataset or data loader that can sample patches from the pre-processed imagery.

-In TorchGeo, we facilitate this process by performing the alignment logic on-the-fly to create pixel-aligned patches of data sampled from larger scenes.
-Specifically, we implement the alignment logic in custom PyTorch Dataset classes that are indexed in terms of spatial coordinates.
-Given a query in spatial coordinates, a desired destination CRS, and a desired spatial resolution, the custom dataset is responsible for returning the corresponding reprojected and resampled data for the query.
-We further implement geospatial data \textit{samplers} that generate queries according to different criteria (e.g. randomly or in a regular grid pattern).
+In TorchGeo, we facilitate this process by performing the alignment logic on the fly to create pixel-aligned patches of data sampled from larger scenes.
+Specifically, we implement the alignment logic in custom PyTorch Dataset classes that are indexed in terms of spatiotemporal coordinates.
+Given a query in spatiotemporal coordinates, a desired destination CRS, and a desired spatial resolution, the custom dataset is responsible for returning the corresponding reprojected and resampled data for the query.
+We further implement geospatial data \textit{samplers} that generate queries according to different criteria (e.g., randomly or in a regular grid pattern).
 See Section~\ref{sec:implementation} for a discussion on the implementation of these.